-In particular, in relation to the criterion for assessing the significance of commercial, financial or professional relations as per Recommendation 7, first sentence, letter c) of the Corporate Governance Code, any commercial, financial or professional relationship with GVS or its Subsidiaries, or with the relevant executive Directors or top management, as well as with a person who, also together with others through a shareholders' agreement, controls GVS or with the relevant executive Directors or top management, whose total annual remuneration exceeds the total amount of the fixed annual remuneration received by the Director for the office and for any participation in Committees, are qualified as significant.
+In particular, in relation to the criterion for assessing the significance of commercial, financial or professional relations as per Recommendation 7, first sentence, letter c) of the Corporate Governance Code, any commercial, financial or professional relationship with GVS or its Subsidiaries, or with the relevant Executive Directors or top management, as well as with a person who, also together with others through a shareholders' agreement, controls GVS or with the relevant Executive Directors or top management, whose total annual remuneration exceeds the total amount of the fixed annual remuneration received by the Director for the office and for any participation in Committees, are qualified as significant.

-With reference to the criterion for assessing the significance of additional remuneration set forth in Recommendation 7, first sentence, letter d) of the Corporate Governance Code, additional remuneration received in the current and previous three fiscal years by GVS or its parent company or a GVS Group company that is equal to or greater than the total fixed amount received by the Director for the office of Director and for any participation in Committees is normally considered significant.
+With reference to the criteria for assessing the significance of additional remuneration set forth in Recommendation 7, first sentence, letter d) of the Corporate Governance Code, additional remuneration received in the current Financial Year and the previous three financial years by GVS or its parent company or a GVS Group company that is equal to or greater than the total fixed amount received by the Director for the office of Director and for any participation in Committees is normally considered significant.